spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters/00-pause-restore-virtual-clusters.md

 # Overview

-Palette allows the pause and resume of Palette Virtual Clusters when not in use.
-This feature enables the users to optimize resource utilization by pausing the virtual clusters not in use.
-This adds significant flexibility in managing operating costs and resource management for the Palette Virtual Clusters.
+To optimize resource utilization, Palette allows you to pause and resume virtual clusters that are not in use.
+This adds significant flexibility in managing operating costs and resource management for virtual clusters.

 # Prerequisite